TL;DR

 For many, the thought of medical questionnaires, nurse screenings, and blood tests is a significant barrier.
 The good news is that for one of the most popular products in this age bracket, the answer is often a resounding no.

-WeCovr explains how guaranteed acceptance plans work
+WeCovr explains how subject to terms acceptance plans work

 What does this mean in practice?